AtiqBytes/nestjs-passport-with-CBAC/README.md

-# NestJs Authentication & Authorization With passportjs & Role Based Access
+# NestJs Authentication & Authorization With passportjs & Claim-Based Access

-Are you tired of worrying about user authentication and authorization in your NestJS applications and want role-based authorization?
+Are you tired of worrying about user authentication and authorization in your NestJS applications and want claim-based authorization?
 Look no further!
 This project provides a comprehensive, battle-tested solution for managing user access and permissions, so you can focus on building amazing apps.

 Built for developers, by developers